-Credendo XS has a well-established process for setting strategic high-level objectives, aligned with the Credendo strategy, that are effectively communicated within the organisation and are translated into detailed 5-year business plans.
-These strategic goals and objectives are approved and overseen by the Board of Directors and Executive Committee.
+Credendo GSR has a well-established process for setting strategic high-level objectives, aligned with the Credendo strategy, that are effectively communicated within the organisation and are translated into detailed 5-year business plans.
+These strategic goals and objectives are approved and overseen by the Board of Directors, the Audit and Risk Committee and the Executive Committee.
 The strategy and strategic goals are translated by the Executive Committee into more detailed business and operational plans.
 Follow-up of the business and operational plans ensures close monitoring of the progress on the business and operational objectives as to detect any risk on and deviation from the strategy.
 Changes to the regulatory environment are monitored by the internal control and finance functions.